Determination Sodium Sulphate Assay by Ion-Exchange and Gravimetric Methods

 The method test methods were carried out in the analysis of Sodium Sulphate.
-Sodium sulphate assay by Ion Exchange Method and Gravimetric Method
+Sodium sulphate assay by Ion Exchange Method and Gravimetric Method.

 REFERENCE

-A1 EP 97 - European Pharmacopoeia
+EP 97 - European Pharmacopoeia.

 PRINCIPLES

-A4.1 Sulphate is indicated by forming the insoluble barium salt and this is confirmed by adding dilute iodine which is not decolourised showing the absence of sulphites & dithionates.
+Sulphate is indicated by forming the insoluble barium salt and this is confirmed by adding dilute iodine which is not decolourised showing the absence of sulphites & dithionates.
 The mixture is then decolourised by adding Tin (II) chloride solution.
 On boiling, no coloured precipitate is produced distinct from selenates and tungstates.

 {tocify} $title={Table of Contents}